apache/flex-utilities/mavenizer/README.txt

 	In gerneral it is able to perform 4 different commands:

+	- help		Prints a list of all commands and options available.
 	- list     	Lists all versions and platforms available for download
 	- download  Downloads selected versions and assembles an FDK
 	- convert   Converts a previously installed (using the installer) or